mongodb/docs/source/backups.rst

-With MongoDB, the best way to are two major approaches to backups: using system-level tools, like disk image snapshots, and using various capacities present in :doc:`MongoDB tools <import-export>` to provide backup functionality.
+With MongoDB, the best way to are two major approaches to backups: using system-level tools, like disk image snapshots, and using various capacities present in :doc:`MongoDB tools <backups-import-export>` to provide backup functionality.
 The underlying goal of these strategies is to produce a full copy of the data that can be used to bring up a new or replacement database instance.